swiss/index/README.md

 # index
 An overview of the current GitHub organisations maintaned by the Swiss Confederation.
 This list does not claim to be complete.
-Input true Pull-Request or Issues are always welcome.
+Inputs through Pull-Request or Issues are always welcome.

 ## Organizations
 * https://github.com/admin-ch